 When Potential New Members (PNMs) register online for Panhellenic Recruitment, they are able to provide as much information as they would like about prior extracurricular activities, academics, and other achievements.
 All Villanova chapters will be able to review this information.

 PNMs and outside friends or family are able to submit additional recommendation letters to chapters prior to recruitment.
 Although this is the case, a very small percentage of women at Villanova submit these forms/letters.
 These letters typically apply to students with a legacy alumna connection to the organization.
 Recommendations are not required - some chapters may consider them, while others do not.

 If you would like to submit a recommendation please address it to:

 Attn: (Ex.
 Alpha Alpha Alpha Recruitment Chair)

 Villanova, PA 19085

-Most students get involved in Greek Life because it provides them with opportunities for leadership, service, improved scholastic resources and lifelong friendships.
-Getting involved in the Villanova Greek Community is a positive experience that expands a Villanova student’s horizons and enables them to be involved in many facets of university life.
+Most students become involved with Fraternity and Sorority Life because it provides opportunities for leadership and professional development, service, improved academic resources, community, and lifelong friendships.
+Becoming involved in the Villanova Fraternity and Sorority community is a positive experience that expands a Villanova student’s horizons and enables them to be involved in many facets of university life.

-Greek organizations can help you find your niche on campus, be your home away from home, offer resources to help you achieve your academic goals, provide a network of connections both during college and as an alumni, let you play on that winning intramural team, and give you a group of friends that will cheer you on when you're successful, and who will support you when the going gets tough.
+Fraternities and sororities can help you find your niche on campus, be your home away from home, offer resources to help you achieve academic goals, provide a network of connections during college and as an alumna, and give you a group of friends that will cheer you on when you're successful, and who will support you when the going gets tough.